Anchors Aweigh (film)

-Anchors Aweigh is a 1945 American musical comedy film starring Frank Sinatra, Kathryn Grayson, and Gene Kelly, with songs by Jule Styne and Sammy Cahn.
-Directed by George Sidney, the film also features José Iturbi, Pamela Britton, and Dean Stockwell.
+Anchors Aweigh is a 1945 American musical romantic comedy film directed by George Sidney and starring Frank Sinatra, Kathryn Grayson, and Gene Kelly, with songs by Jule Styne and Sammy Cahn.
+The supporting cast features José Iturbi, Dean Stockwell, Pamela Britton, "Rags" Ragland, Billy Gilbert, and Henry O'Neill.

 The plot concerns two sailors on a four-day shore leave in Hollywood, who meet a young boy and his aunt, an aspiring young singer, and try to help her get an audition with the famed pianist and conductor Iturbi at Metro-Goldwyn-Mayer.
 In a sequence, Kelly dances with the animated Jerry Mouse from Tom and Jerry.

-The film was nominated for five Academy Awards, winning one, for best scoring.
+The film was nominated for five Academy Awards, winning one, for Best Scoring of a Musical Picture.
 It received highly positive reviews and became a financial success.